avadae/programming4/slides/trashthecache/trashthecache.md

 <div class="columns"><div>

-The alignment of our struct?
+The alignment of our struct (x86)?
 - 4-byte – the largest alignment of its members.

 Classes that inherit from another class